🔌 Integrations¶

 static apply(data: Any, transform: Callable) Any[source]¶

-Apply transform to a single Data object or to a PyG Dataset.
+Apply transform to a PyG Data/Dataset or a DGL DGLGraph.

 record(name: str, score: float) None[source]¶